How to export your tracks for Mastering?

 Eventual limiters / compressors added for monitoring or pre-mastering purpose,

-If you are hesitant about something, remove it and tell your tech what you wanted to do/add !
+If you are hesitant about something, send us the version with the effect as reference for what you wanted to do/add !

-With both platforms you will be able to send a download link in your order’s related email/ticket.
+With both of those platforms you will be able to send a download link in your order’s related email/ticket.